 Real-Time Threat Detection

 Now, how does machine learning help in real-time threat detection?
 It’s pretty amazing.
 These algorithms continuously analyze data as it comes in.
 They look for unusual behavior that could indicate a threat.
-Suppose you are trying to steal from a house; the security system can know that something is amiss such as a window being opened at night.
-Likewise, machine learning in the context of cybersecurity identifies unusual acts like reading files that are not supposed to be read or multiple attempts to input the wrong password.
+Suppose you are trying to steal from a house; the security system can know that something amiss such as a window being opened at night.
+Likewise, machine learning in the context of cybersecurity identifies unusual acts like reading files that are not supposed to read or multiple attempts to input the wrong password.
 This is because, when determining what is normal and what is anomalous, the learning model makes use of the data collected.
-In this way, potential dangers are noted early enough so that appropriate action can be taken against them.
+In this way, potential dangers noted early enough so that appropriate action can taken against them.

 Proactive vs. Reactive Security